 As a child, I spent every summer with her at her house in Cornwall.
 My memories are of permanent sunshine, endless days of fun spent at the beach & playing cricket in the garden.
 The most precious memories though are of our early morning dog walks at Par beach.
 I think this precious time spent alone is where we really got to know each other & it is how I remember her most.

 He was heavily involved in the Olympics committee after the war and a little known fact is that he narrowly missed out on being part of the 1924 hurdling team.
 However, determined to become an Olympian, he went on to compete in the 1928 Winter Olympics as a member of the GB Bobsleigh team.
 He was also an avid sailor & used to sail his boat ‘Ydgrasil’ in Fowey, Cornwall where he met & fell in love with my grandmother.
 The rest, as they say, is history.

 Skipping back one more generation brings us to George du Maurier, famous Punch cartoonist, author of ‘Trilby’ & creator of the infamous Svengali character.
 Through the marriage of his daughter, Silvia Llywelyn-Davis (an amazing lady who’s another story in herself), he was also grandfather to the five boys who inspired J.M Barry’s Peter Pan.

-These amazing characters only scratch the surface of the many stories & anecdotes I’m still discovering about my family.
-So all in all quite a legacy to live up to, but one I am very much looking forward to.
-I am proud to be designing a collection of luxury watches which will take the du Maurier name in a fresh, new creative direction.”
+These fascinating characters only scratch the surface of the many stories & anecdotes I’m still discovering about my family.
+So, all in all, quite a legacy to live up to, but one I am very much looking forward to.
+I am proud to be designing a collection of luxury watches which will take the du Maurier name in a fresh, new, creative direction.”